rs3319/Cpp-Projects/README.md

-# Personal
-C++ Exercises and Projects - For Personal Use Only
+C++ Tasks and Projects

-Challenge.cpp - A program that allows the user to create, modify and perform basic mathematical operatorions with compound data strucutures.
+A compilation of tasks and projects with C++ programmed for personal as well as academic purposes.